 Charles River Reservation

-Bisecting Boston and Cambridge, the Charles is a beautiful river that, in the summer, is often dotted with kayaks and sailboats.
+Bisecting Boston and Cambridge, the beautiful Charles River in the summer is often dotted with kayaks and sailboats.
 The Cambridge side features stunning views across to Boston, with the gilded state house and towering highrises piercing the skyline.
-One of our favorite ways to explore the area is by biking along the Charles River Reservation’s paths.
-Rent a bike (try Cambridge Bicycle Rentals) and enjoy the moderate loop, which is open from March to October.
+One of our favorite ways to explore the area is by biking along the Charles River Reservation's paths.
+Rent a bike (try Cambridge Bicycle Rentals) and enjoy the moderate loop, open from March to October.

 Fresh Pond Reservation

-Just across the parkway from Freepoint Hotel is the 300-acre Fresh Pond Reservation, with more than two miles of walking paths and trails surrounding Fresh Pond, a scenic kettle hole lake.
-Fresh Pond Reservation
+Just across the parkway from Freepoint Hotel Cambridge, Tapestry Collection is the 300-acre Fresh Pond Reservation, with more than two miles of walking paths and trails surrounding Fresh Pond, a scenic kettle hole lake.

-In addition to being a popular shopping and dining plaza, Harvard Square has always been the cultural and social center of Cambridge.
-Since it was founded in 1630 as a colonial village, Harvard Square has attracted politicians, professors, poets, and publishers.
+A popular shopping and dining plaza, Harvard Square has always been the cultural and social center of Cambridge.
+Since founded in 1630 as a colonial village, Harvard Square has attracted politicians, professors, poets, and publishers.
 Some of the oldest surviving streets include Auburn Street, Brattle Street, Winthrop Street, and Farwell Place.
 Head to the Cambridge Common north of the park to see cannons abandoned by British trooops during the American Revolution.
-Harvard Square

 MIT Ray and Maria Stata Center